secure411dotorg/dnsbl-resolver-config/bind/fastflux/README.md

 bind is very particular about syntax in config files and will not start if you have one character wrong or out of place.
-Carefully examine your new forward-only zone file that was created by the helper script and your named.conf.local include line for possible syntax erros.
+Carefully examine your new forward-only zone file that was created by the helper script and your named.conf.local include line for possible syntax errors.

 ***
 QUERIES ARE BEING REFUSED OR TIMING OUT